tjpolak/course-dbt/greenery/readme_week3_answers.md

-# DBT Week 2 Questions and Answers
+# DBT Week 3 Questions and Answers

-### Question 1a: What is our overall conversion rate?
+### Part 1a: What is our overall conversion rate?

 - Answer: 62.46%